jorgenbuilder/fools-crawl/tutorial.md

 Initialization?
     - On new game, if player hasn't done tutorial, init tutorial and create tutorial deck.
 Pass tutorial deck to dungeon.
+        - This gets quirky with the deck based preloader.
+Feels like that needs to be tidied up a bit.